SAP vs. JD Edwards ERP

 SAP vs JD Edwards: What is the Best ERP Software?

-SAP and JD Edwards each both have their own benefit, depending on what you’re looking for in an ERP solution.
+SAP and JD Edwards each have their benefits, depending on what you’re looking for in an ERP solution.

-Which you select will depend on your exact business needs, company size, and even industry.
-SAP products tend to be used by enterprise-level manufacturers while JD Edwards is better suited to enterprise and midmarket companies in any field.
+Your selection will depend on your business needs, company size, and even industry.
+SAP products tend to be used by small to enterprise-level manufacturers, while JD Edwards is better suited to enterprise and midmarket companies in any field.
 Yet no single platform has a clear advantage over the others without taking your current business processes into account.

 The business software market offers a lot of unique products.
 Compare some of the most popular ERP options before you buy.